shoutem/shoutem.github.io/_posts/1-6-4-FadeOut.md

 # FadeOut

-Fades out components wraped by it.
+Fades out components wrapped by it.

 ***Properties:***